Pacific Salmon War: Conflict

 That same month, four American fishing boats were detained in a port in British Columbia for violating a new law that required all fishing boats to check in with the Canadian Coast Guard and store fishing gear below deck.
 They were fined and then released.
 After the incident, American senator Frank H. Murkowski proposed an escort for the boats composed of US Navy or US Coast Guard ships.
 Two fishermen of the Makah tribe were arrested and fined $4,000 each for illegal fishing by Canadian authorities.
 Alaskan governor Tony Knowles equated Canadian actions to gunboat diplomacy.
 During a breakdown in treaty negotiations in early July, a group of around 100 American fishermen were allowed to fish as much as they wanted around Noyes Island for 56 hours.
 Canadian fishers argued that $50 million to $60 million of fish were taken during that time.
 Clark was reluctant to give the US Navy permission to operate submarines and canceled a US Canada economic conference.

 The US was accused of violating the terms of the Pacific Salmon Treaty on July 18, 1997.
 On July 19, 1997, a flotilla consisting of between 100 and 200 Canadian fishing boats surrounded the Alaskan ferry MV Malaspina in the port of Prince Rupert, British Columbia, in retaliation for the Noyes Island incident.
 328 passengers were trapped aboard the ship and the ship was not allowed to travel to Ketchikan, Alaska, its next stop.
-A court ordered the boats to move the following day, and they refused, requesting to speak to David Anderson, the Canadian Minister of Fisheries.
+A court ordered the boats to move the following day, and they refused and requested to speak to David Anderson, the Canadian Minister of Fisheries.
 Another ferry boat avoided docking in Prince Rupert and instead went to its next stop, Bellingham, Washington.
 After three days the Malaspina was released when Anderson ordered the blockade to be lifted.
 The United States Department of State complained, and the United States Senate condemned Canada for not acting to end the blockade quicker.
 In response to the blockade, Alaskan ferry services to Prince Rupert were halted, depriving the region of many tourists—a major source of income.
 Alaska also sued the fishermen for C$2.8 million in lost revenue, and Canadian fishers counter-sued over revenue lost.
 The halt was extended through the middle of 1998 in September.